-For Mr Hartmann, Dr Schroeter and Mr Weitz, the (voluntary) presentation of the annual percentage change in total compensation in

-2019 in relation to 2018 is omitted as it is of no informative value (start of contract in November and December 2018, respectively).
+1 For Mr Hartmann, Dr Schroeter and Mr Weitz, the (voluntary) presentation of the annual percentage change in total compensation in 2019 in relation to 2018 is omitted as it is of no informative value (start of contract in November and December 2018, respectively).

-For Dr Schmelzer, the disclosure of the annual percentage change in total compensation in 2020 in relation to 2019 is only of limited informative value given that he began his activities as member of the Management Board in the course of the year (June), and the values for 2019 are therefore pro rata temporis.
+2 For Dr Schmelzer, the disclosure of the annual percentage change in total compensation in 2020 in relation to 2019 is only of limited informative value given that he began his activities as member of the Management Board in the course of the year (June), and the values for 2019 are therefore pro rata temporis.

-In the 2021 and 2022 financial years, the total compensation of the members of the Management Board includes payment of the virtual shares vested up to 30 June 2021 and 2022, respectively; the change between 2021 and 2020 is of only very limited informative value in this respect, as - with the exception of Dr Schroeter - the total compensation in the 2020 financial year did not include any multi-year variable compensation.
+3 In the 2021 and 2022 financial years, the total compensation of the members of the Management Board includes payment of the virtual shares vested up to 30 June 2021 and 2022, respectively; the change between 2021 and 2020 is of only very limited informative value in this respect, as - with the exception of Dr Schroeter - the total compensation in the 2020 financial year did not include any multi-year variable compensation.

-variable compensation.
-The determination of the annual change between 2020 and 2019 is based on the total compensation reported in the respective years as 'allocation pursuant to GCGC'.
-In addition to the LTI programmes, Mr Weitz participated in another share-based payment (SOP) programme, which resulted in an allocation in the 2019 financial year.
+4 The determination of the annual change between 2020 and 2019 is based on the total compensation reported in the respective years as 'allocation pursuant to GCGC'.

+5 In addition to the LTI programmes, Mr Weitz participated in another share-based payment (SOP) programme, which resulted in an allocation in the 2019 financial year.
 For details of this programme, see note 5.3.
 'Share-based payments' in the consolidated financial statements for the 2019 financial year.

-In addition to the LTI programmes, Dr Schroeter participated in another share-based payment (SOP) programme, which resulted in an allocation in the 2020 financial year.
+6 In addition to the LTI programmes, Dr Schroeter participated in another share-based payment (SOP) programme, which resulted in an allocation in the 2020 financial year.
 For details of this programme, see note 5.3.
-'Share-based payments' in the consolidated financial income attributable to these business operations were classified in accordance with IFRS 5 for the years 2018 to 2020.
-The key figures for continuing operations were used to determine the annual change.
+'Share-based payments' in the consolidated financial statements for the 2019 financial year.

-The annual change in % is only of limited informative value given that the members of the Supervisory Board generally commence their activities during the course of the year, and the values are therefore pro rata temporis for the years in question.
+7 The annual change in % is only of limited informative value given that the members of the Supervisory Board generally commence their activities during the course of the year, and the values are therefore pro rata temporis for the years in question.

-In connection with the sale of an entity agreed in the 2019 financial year and completed in the 2020 financial year, the expenses and income attributable to these business operations were classified in accordance with IFRS 5 for the years 2018 to 2020.
-The key figures

-See note on Group revenue.

-The net profit for the 2020 financial year reflects in particular gains from divestments; see the transaction mentioned in footnote 8.
-The disclosure of the average compensation of employees is generally based on the statutory practical expedient to disclose data since the entry into force of the Shareholders' Rights Directive II (SRD II) (1 January 2020); the disclosure is voluntarily supplemented by a comparative period in order to show the annual change in line with the change in total compensation of the members of the Management Board.

-The method of calculating the average compensation of employees was modified compared with the previous year in that i) the variable compensation achieved and ii) payouts made under share-based payment.

-compensation was used in the form of the variable compensation achieved and ii) payouts made under share-based payment programmes in which selected employees also participate were included in the calculation of the average compensation of employees.
+- 8 In connection with the sale of an entity agreed in the 2019 financial year and completed in the 2020 financial year, the expenses and income attributable to these business operations were classified in accordance with IFRS 5 for the years 2018 to 2020.
+The key figures for continuing operations were used to determine the annual change. - 9 See note on Group revenue. - 10 The net profit for the 2020 financial year reflects in particular gains from divestments; see the transaction mentioned in footnote 8. - 11 The disclosure of the average compensation of employees is generally based on the statutory practical expedient to disclose data since the entry into force of the Shareholders' Rights Directive II (SRD II) (1 January 2020); the disclosure is voluntarily supplemented by a comparative period in order to show the annual change in line with the change in total compensation of the members of the Management Board. - 12 The method of calculating the average compensation of employees was modified compared with the previous year in that i) the variable compensation was used in the form of the variable compensation achieved and ii) payouts made under share-based payment programmes in which selected employees also participate were included in the calculation of the average compensation of employees.